Become an ICES Scientist

 Upon fulfilling all requirements of the probationary appointment, an ICES scientist may progress to a full status ICES scientist appointment.
 Full status ICES scientists may serve as:

-- The primary ICES supervisor to ICES students, ICES post-doctoral trainees, ICES fellows and ICES visiting scholars.
+- Primary ICES supervisor to ICES students, post-doctoral trainees, fellows and visiting scholars.

 - The ICES mentor for probationary ICES scientists.

-Individuals who are interested in becoming an ICES Scientist are encouraged to discuss their plans with the program lead of the ICES research program that best aligns with their area of interest.
-To apply to become an ICES scientist, please send all required application documents to the appropriate research program coordinator (for applicants to ICES Central or the Kidney, Dialysis & Transplantation Research Program) or facility administrator (for applicants to an ICES site):
+Individuals who are interested in becoming an ICES scientist are encouraged to discuss their plans with the program lead of the ICES research program that best aligns with their area of interest.
+To apply to become an ICES scientist, please send all required documents to the appropriate research program coordinator or facility administrator (for applicants to a specific ICES site).